XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/account-methods/noripple_check.md

 # noripple_check
 [[Source]](https://github.com/ripple/rippled/blob/9111ad1a9dc37d49d085aa317712625e635197c0/src/ripple/rpc/handlers/NoRippleCheck.cpp "Source")

-The `noripple_check` command provides a quick way to check the status of [the DefaultRipple field for an account and the NoRipple flag of its trust lines](rippling.html), compared with the recommended settings.
+The `noripple_check` command provides a quick way to check the status of [the `DefaultRipple` field for an account and the No Ripple flag of its trust lines](rippling.html), compared with the recommended settings.

 ## Request Format
 An example of the request format: